Generic Name: Mifepristone Tablets 300 mg (MIF e PRIS tone)

 This information should not be used to decide whether or not to take Korlym or any other medicine.
-Only your health care provider has the knowledge and training to decide which medicines are right for you.
+Only the healthcare provider has the knowledge and training to decide which medicines are right for a specific patient.
 This information does not endorse any medicine as safe, effective, or approved for treating any patient or health condition.
-This is only a brief summary of general information about Korlym.
+This is only a brief summary of general information about this medicine.
 It does NOT include all information about the possible uses, directions, warnings, precautions, interactions, adverse effects, or risks that may apply to Korlym.
-This information is not specific medical advice and does not replace information you receive from your health care provider.
-You must talk with your healthcare provider for complete information about the risks and benefits of using Korlym.
+This information is not specific medical advice and does not replace information you receive from the healthcare provider.
+You must talk with the healthcare provider for complete information about the risks and benefits of using this medicine.

 More about Korlym (mifepristone)

 - During Pregnancy or Breastfeeding

 - Drug Interactions

 - Pricing & Coupons

 - 0 Reviews – Add your own review/rating

 - Drug class: progesterone receptor modulators

 Other brands: Mifeprex